cassdy79/PP-1-S2-2021-FRI1030PM-Group1/README.md

 - Composer for emails
 - Google Maps for map functions

+## Accessing the _Online Version_
+The TSB Car Share Scheme web-application can be accessed from [this website](https://tsb-carshare.herokuapp.com/)

 ## Running TSB on a _Local Machine_
 In order to run the program on a local machine, a user will need to download and use XAMPP, download composer and add:
 ```